Stellantis revives SRT high-performance division

 CH018 015THsubp4vk68ls91dstta0rt23cle

-One other tidbit that caught our eye is the fact that SRT will also oversee Direct Connection and Stellantis’ North American motorsports operations, including NHRA drag racing, and RAM’s return to the NASCAR Craftsman Truck Series in 2026.
+One other tidbit that caught our eye is the fact that SRT will also oversee Direct Connection, the Mopar performance parts program, and Stellantis’ North American motorsports operations, including NHRA drag racing, and RAM’s return to the NASCAR Craftsman Truck Series in 2026.
 More info on the latter can be found here.

 It goes without saying that we would love to see old SRT nameplates like the Challenger and Viper return.
 A new SRT variant of the Magnum wagon and a next gen Chrysler 300 SRT would also be great.
 Time will tell but, if we had to guess, SRT versions of Jeep and RAM products feel more likely.
 At least in the short term.